-James & Paul call for stronger punishment of Sarver
+James and Paul want stronger punishment of Sarver

 Last updated on .From the section Basketball

-NBA stars LeBron James and Chris Paul have criticised the punishment given to Phoenix Suns owner Robert Sarver for his racial slurs and sexist behaviour.
+NBA stars LeBron James and Chris Paul say Phoenix Suns owner Robert Sarver should have been given a stronger punishment for his racist and sexist behaviour.

 Sarver, who also owned the WNBA's Phoenix Mercury, was fined $10m and suspended from the sport for a year after the NBA investigated allegations.

-"There is no place for misogyny, sexism, and racism in any workplace," wrote James on Twitter.

-"We hold our league up as an example of our values and this ain't it."
+"There is no place for misogyny, sexism, and racism in any workplace.
+We hold our league up as an example of our values and this ain't it," wrote James on Twitter.

 The NBA interviewed 320 people and scrutinised 80,000 documents and videos after an ESPN article in November 2021 which alleged Sarver's 18 years in charge of the team had been characterised by racist and sexist behaviour and bullying.